Messi nets 4 goals against Eibar to end scoreless streak - WHIZ News

 “When Messi has a day like this, it’s difficult,” Leganés defender José Ángel Valdés said.
 “The best player in the world was on the other side, so there was not much we could do.”

-It was the fifth four-goal game for Messi in the league, and his sixth overall with Barcelona.
+It was the seventh four-goal game for Messi with Barcelona.
+His last one was against Eibar in the 2017-18 season.

 The goals kept Messi as the league leading scorer on 18, five more than Madrid striker Karim Benzema.